Listen to a sample of one of the best sci fi audiobooks, Battlefield Earth, here:

 Battlefield Earth audiobook MP3 USB Drive

-Whether relaxing at home, working out at the gym or vacationing this summer, the New York Times bestselling sci-fi adventure Battlefield Earth is the perfect audiobook for your summer reading.
+Whether relaxing at home, working out at the gym or commuting to work, the New York Times bestselling Battlefield Earth is the perfect sci fi audiobook.

 • Over 1800 5-Star Reviews.